alarner/config-template/README.md

 * boolean
 * json

+## Options

+An options object can be passed as the second argument to config loader.
+Config loader understand the following options...

+* inputSource - defaults to stdin.
+Mostly used for testing, but you can supply a different input source if you choose.
+* values - defaults to an empty object.
+This option allows you to specify any values that you'd like to be pre-filled in.
+* appendExtraData - defaults to true.
+If this is set to true and options.values has properties that don'e match up with one of your template properties, config loader will automatically add that property to the template.
+If it is set to false then extraneous properties in options.values will be ignored.

 ## Features

 * Displays your customized description (from your template) of the config property when that property is selected.